jburzynski/TypeGenDocs/source/cli.rst

 outputPath                             string              ""                                     Output path for generated files, relative to the project folder.

-projectOutputFolder                    string              "bin"                                  The project's output folder
+projectOutputFolder                    string              "bin"                                  The project's output folder.

 propertyNameConverters (*)             string[]            ["PascalCaseToCamelCaseConverter"]     Converter chain used for converting C# property/field names to TypeScript property names.
 See the (*) explanation below regarding ways in which class names can be specified.

-singleQuotes                           boolean             false                                  Whether to use single quotes for string literals in the generated TypeScript files
+singleQuotes                           boolean             false                                  Whether to use single quotes for string literals in the generated TypeScript files.

-tabLength                              number              4                                      The number of spaces per tab in the generated TypeScript files
+tabLength                              number              4                                      The number of spaces per tab in the generated TypeScript files.

 typeNameConverters (*)                 string[]            []                                     Converter chain used for converting C# type names to TypeScript type names.
 See the (*) explanation below regarding ways in which class names can be specified.

-typeScriptFileExtension                string              "ts"                                   File extension for the generated TypeScript files
+typeScriptFileExtension                string              "ts"                                   File extension for the generated TypeScript files.

-typeUnionsForTypes                     Object              {}                                     Object containing a map of [TypeScript type -> type unions] mappings (example below)
+typeUnionsForTypes                     Object              {}                                     Object containing a map of [TypeScript type -> type unions] mappings (example below).

-useDefaultExport                       boolean             false                                  Whether to use TypeScript default exports by default
+useDefaultExport                       boolean             false                                  Whether to use TypeScript default exports by default.

+useImportType                          boolean             false                                  Whether to use "import type" instead of "import" in the generated TypeScript sources.

-useTabCharacter                        boolean             false                                  Whether to use the tab character instead or multiple spaces
+useTabCharacter                        boolean             false                                  Whether to use the tab character instead or multiple spaces.
 ====================================== =================== ====================================== ===================

 (*) The rules for specifying class names are as follows: